-This COP has been written in accordance with HSW Law, the previous Code of Practice for Boat Lifting Operations and guidance on industry best practice.
+This Code of Practice (COP) has been developed in accordance with the HSW Law, the previous Code of Practice for Boat Hoist Operations and guidance on industry best practice.
+It is provided for a specific industry/activity detailing more precisely the application of the general duties set out in the HSW law.